antonlogvinenko/jacket/README.md

 Jacket
 ===

-Jacket, implementation of Lisp on JVM.
+Jacket, implementation of Lisp on the JVM.
 This is a pet project.
 It's goals:
 * Learning JVM internals
 * Practicing theory of compilation and interpretation